Follow my step-by-step guide to learn how to start a blog in 2021 and make money online.

 Users – This section shows you all the users that have access to your blog’s administrator dashboard.
 Since this is your first blog, you will see just a single user, which Bluehost created while installing WordPress for you.

-You can also add a new user to the blog if you want to collaborate with other bloggers for guest posting.
+You can also add a new user to the blog to collaborate with other bloggers for guest posting.

-Tip: For security reasons, never use admin as your username and always choose a password that is more than 15 characters long.
+Tip: For security reasons, never use admin as your username and always choose a more than 15 characters long password.

 Tools – Here, you can import or export your blog data and check your WordPress blog’s status.